NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 Each of these functions will cause a derivation to be produced.
 When you coerce the result of each of these functions to a string, it will evaluate to the *store path* of this derivation.

-:::: {.warning}
+:::: {.note}
 Some of these functions will put the resulting files within a directory inside the derivation output.
 If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file.
-For example:

-If the derivation destination is a directory...
+For example, if the derivation destination is a directory:

 ```nix

 my-file = writeTextFile {